National Christian Foundation: Program

-NCF's primary operation, the Giving Fund (donor-advised fund), works like a charitable savings account.
-Via an online dashboard, donors give various assets into the Fund, receive a tax deduction at the time of the gift, and recommend grants to their charities of choice.
-NCF accepts non-cash gifts.
-They also offer other giving options, such as Charitable Gift Annuities and the NCF Legacy Fund.
+NCF's primary operation, the Giving Fund (donor-advised fund), works as a charitable savings account.

 NCF spends a portion of donations to fund the support activities necessary to be able to make those grants.
 NCF calculates the amount as a percentage of the donor's Fund balance (typically 1% or less each year) and, in the case of non-cash assets, a percentage of gift value (typically 5%, one time).

 Criticism

-Similar to other donor-advised funds, there is a noticeable lack of specificity in the source of the money and their specific target.
-Between 2015 and 2017, NCF distributed $56.1 million to 23 organizations designated as hate groups by the Southern Poverty Law Center.
-Most of these organizations opposed LGBT rights; some were anti-immigrant and anti-Muslim.
+According to Inside Philanthropy, there is a lack of clarity about NCF's capital sources and targets, similar to other donor-advised funds.
+According to a report originally published by Sludge, NCF distributed $56.1 million to 23 organizations designated as hate groups by the Southern Poverty Law Center between 2015 and 2017.
+The report stated that most of these organizations opposed LGBT rights; some were anti-immigrant and anti-Muslim.
+During the COVID-19 pandemic, NCF donated some $630,000 to Children's Health Defense, an anti-vaccine misinformation group led at the time by Robert F. Kennedy Jr..